CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Can query circuit for its free symbols
 ..
 Warning about devices and some optimisations will not function with symbolic gates

 There are currently no simulators or devices that can run symbolic circuits algebraically, so every symbol must be instantiated before running.
-At any time, you can query the :py:class`~pytket.Circuit` object for the set of free symbols it contains to check what would need to be instantiated before it can be run.
+At any time, you can query the :py:class:`~pytket.Circuit` object for the set of free symbols it contains to check what would need to be instantiated before it can be run.

 .. jupyter-execute::